James Bryan McMillan: Federal judicial service

 McMillan was nominated by President Lyndon B. Johnson on April 25, 1968, to a seat on the United States District Court for the Western District of North Carolina vacated by Judge Wilson Warlick.
 He was confirmed by the United States Senate on June 6, 1968, and received his commission on June 7, 1968.
 He assumed senior status on September 1, 1989.
 His service was terminated on March 4, 1995, due to his death in Charlotte.

 Notable case

 McMillan became one of the first United States district court judges to explicitly approve busing as a remedy for racially segregated schools in the spring of 1970.
-In the case, McMillan also set racial balance as a standard by which progress in desegregation could be measured.
+In the case, he also set racial balance as a standard by which progress in desegregation could be measured.
 Instantly controversial, McMillan received death threats due to his opinion, and needed to be placed under police protection.
 The case (Swann v.
 Charlotte-Mecklenburg Board of Education) soon reached the Supreme Court, where it was the subject of intense debate and negotiations among the justices.
-Eventually, a unanimous Court ruled to uphold McMillan's orders.
-McMillan achieved temporary fame in the aftermath of this decision, appearing in newspapers across the country, including The New York Times.
+Eventually, a unanimous court ruled to uphold McMillan's orders.
+He achieved temporary fame in the aftermath of this decision, appearing in newspapers across the country, including the New York Times.